Interventional Radiology Center

 - Our staff responds to phone consultation on the dedicated PHS.
 We may ask you to refer the patient to our outpatient clinic, depending on the procedure.

 - For medical facilities in the community:

-- To refer a patient to our outpatient clinic, the appointment service is available via the Social Service Department.
+- To refer a patient to our outpatient clinic, the appointment service is available via the Patient Support Center.
 Depending on the nature of the referral, consultation at another clinical section may be recommended first.
 Since diagnostic imaging is essential for the decision to use IVR please ask the patient to bring film or CD-R from your facility.

 Link: Department of Diagnostic and Interventional Radiology

 Information for Outpatients

 |Revisit with appointment||8:30 am to 3:00 pm|